From Predictions to Representations

 Amnesic Probing: The Bridge to Causation

-Elazar et al. (2021) took the crucial next step [5]Amnesic Probing: Behavioral Explanation with Amnesic Counterfactuals
+Elazar et al. (2021) added an intervention to the probing workflow [5]Amnesic Probing: Behavioral Explanation with Amnesic Counterfactuals

 Elazar, Y., Ravfogel, S., Jacovi, A., Goldberg, Y.

 TACL, 2021.
-Instead of asking "can we decode property ?", they asked: "what happens to task performance if we remove property ?"
+Instead of asking only “can we decode property ?”, they asked what happens to task performance after removing the linearly decodable signal used by the probe.

 - A linear probe detects part-of-speech with 95% accuracy at layer 6.